-Peering server states, such as "reachable" / "unreachable", are continuously stored in a time-series database (Prometheus compatible database) by Sipwise C5 Proxy nodes.
+Peering server states, such as "reachable" / "unreachable", are continuously stored in a time-series database (Prometheus compatible database) by the Sipwise C5 Proxy nodes.
 It is possible to graphically represent the state of peering servers on NGCP's admin web interface, just like other system variables (like CPU and memory usage, number of registered subscribers, etc.).
-However this is not available by default and must be configured by Sipwise.
+However this is not yet available by default.